KostyaTretyak/ng-contenteditable/README.md

 # Install

-You can just copy and paste this [directive](src/index.ts) or install from npm:
+You can just copy and paste this [directive](src/index.ts) or install it from npm:

 ```bash
 npm install ng-contenteditable --save